 Senior Admissions Officer for the Texas MBA at Dallas/ Fort Worth

 Dave joined the Texas MBA Admissions team in 2015, after a 22-year career in journalism, public relations and corporate communications.
-He oversees recruiting and admissions for the Texas MBA at Dallas/Fort Worth program.
+He oversees recruiting and admissions for the Texas MBA at Dallas/Fort Worth Program.
 He is a 2010 graduate of the DFW program and is excited to return to provide others the same opportunity.
 Originally from Wilmington, Delaware, Dave earned a bachelor’s degree in economics from Bowdoin College in Brunswick, Maine.
 He lived in the Minneapolis/ St. Paul area for 13 years before moving to Texas in 2005.
 Dave has worked in media relations and employee communications roles for several Fortune 500 companies, including American Airlines, Celanese, ConAgra Foods, and Alcon.
 He also spent five years with the global public relations firm Weber Shandwick, and worked as a sports reporter for two Minnesota newspapers and the Associated Press.

-McCombs Admissions Committee (MAC)
+McCombs Ambassador Committee (MAC)

-The McCombs Admissions Committee (MAC) within the Texas MBA at Dallas/Fort Worth plays a vital role by providing a student perspective on the MBA admissions process.
+The McCombs Ambassador Committee (MAC) within the Texas MBA at Dallas/Fort Worth plays a vital role by providing a student perspective on the MBA admissions process.
 The MAC is comprised solely of current students in the Texas MBA at Dallas/Fort Worth program.
 As students who recently went through the MBA admissions process, our MAC members are a source of insight into the program for you, and a source of constant feedback for our admissions office to ensure we are addressing your needs as potential applicants and future Texas MBA students.

 MAC members participate in many aspects of MBA admissions such as attending recruiting events, hosting prospective students for class visits or during coffee chats, and answering prospective student questions both via email and over the phone.
 The MAC seeks to establish a personal connection with each prospective student, applicant, and future Texas MBA.